 This gives hashProofOfStake a nice random number, and all we have to do is check if we won, which the program does next.

-The Target value has been set to a multiple of “my weight” for the wallet (the value of mature coins that are staking) a few lines of code above this excerpt — this is why having more QTUM coins gives you a better probability of winning a block reward:
+The Target value has been set to a multiple of the “weight” for each transaction staking in the wallet (this is the size of each UTXO — Unspent Transaction Output) a few lines of code above this excerpt — this is why having more QTUM coins gives you a better probability of winning a block reward:

 bnTarget *= bnWeight

-This code means the Target is assigned to be Target x Weight.
+This code means the Target is assigned to be Target x Weight of each UTXO.

 We are getting real close now to the answer, with only three more lines of code to answer “did I win?”